1,150 Psychology jobs in the United Kingdom

 Are you a recent Psychology graduate eager to gain hands-on experience working with children who have social, emotional, and mental health (SEMH) needs?
 Are you considering a future in educational psychology, clinical psychology, child development, or a related field?

-This is an excellent opportunity to build your experience in a highly regarded specialist school that supports children aged 4-16, with a primary diagnosis of Autism and associated SEMH challenges.
+This is an excellent opportunity to build your experience in a highly regarded specialist school in Slough that supports children aged 4-16, with a primary diagnosis of Autism and associated SEMH challenges.

 As a Mental Health Supoprt Assistant, you will: